Next-Generation Disaster Response Fleets

 Weyland Moblie Utility Light Emergency (MULEs) vehicles at work during the Great Missouri flood.

 The fires and storms of the 2020s revealed the limitations of conventional first responder equipment.
 Existing fleets often had vehicles too large to navigate the rubble, debris, and newly defined urban and natural topography after events.
-Unable to reach those in need, new heavy-lift capable drones, like those used in extreme environments like Mount Everest, were produced in more significant numbers for a broader range of tasks.
+Unable to reach those in need, new, heavy-lift capable drones, like those used in extreme environments like Mount Everest, were produced in greater numbers for a broader range of tasks.
 Search and micro-transport drones also facilitated aerial grid searching and delivery of sustainment items to those impacted by natural disasters.
 First responders determined they needed more flexible vehicles to accommodate conditions in damaged urban and wilderness areas.

 Weyland Compact Reconnaissance Autonomous Base (CRABs) are often the initial first response vehicle deployed due to their size and nimbleness.
 They always travel in pairs, watching out for one another.